WillDenby/make-python-faster/src/numpy_pandas_and_more/efficient_numerical_computations.md

 e = np.eye(3)
 ```

-**Arithmetic Operations:**

-Operations are element-wise and can be used to efficiently perform computations across arrays.
+Operations are element-wise and can be used to efficiently perform computations across arrays:

 ```python
 x = np.array([1, 2, 3])